 Physician Roy Swank introduced his low-fat diet for MS in 1948.
 He claimed that saturated fats in animal products and tropical oils worsen MS symptoms.
 Swank’s research is controversial.
-It was conducted before magnetic resonance imaging could measure the progression of MS, and his studies lacked a control group.
+It was conducted before MRIs could measure the progression of MS, and his studies lacked a control group.
 However, reducing your saturated fat intake to less than 15 grams a day makes sense for your overall health.
-It is a positive, healthy step toward empowerment and good health.
+It’s a positive, healthy step toward empowerment and good health.

 An analysis of the Nurses’ Health Study (I and II) failed to show a link between fat consumption and development of MS. And a theoretical connection between dairy sensitivity and the number and severity of MS flare-ups hasn’t been proven by research.
 But opting for low-fat milk, cheese, yogurt and other dairy products is another protective strategy that may improve your overall health.

 Drinks with aspartame, caffeine, and alcohol can irritate the bladder.
-According to nutritional guidelines from the National Multiple Sclerosis Society, it’s best to stay away from these drinks if you have bladder-related MS symptoms.
+According to nutritional guidelines from NMSS, it’s best to stay away from these drinks if you have bladder-related MS symptoms.
 But you don’t have to worry about aspartame causing MS. That’s a myth.

 A study published in BMC Neurology reported that selected MS patients and their immediate family members had a higher incidence of gluten intolerance than the general population.
 But that doesn’t mean all MS patients should go gluten-free.
 The decision to shift to a gluten-free diet, which eliminates all wheat, rye, barley, and triticale foods, should be made on a case-by-case basis.
 The researchers also recommended early detection and treatment of gluten intolerance for MS patients.

 No scientific evidence shows that refined sugars are linked to MS flare-ups.
 However, going easy on sweet foods helps you manage your weight, which is very important for people with MS. Sugar- and calorie-laden foods can pack on pounds, and extra weight can increase MS-related fatigue.
-Being overweight also may contribute to mobility problems and raises cardiovascular disease risk.
-The occasional slice of birthday cake is fine, but choose fruit for snacks and desserts instead.
+Being overweight also may contribute to mobility problems and raise cardiovascular disease risk.
+The occasional slice of birthday cake is fine, but generally choose fruit as your snack and dessert option.
 High-fiber fruit also helps ease constipation, another MS symptom.

-Although there is no cure for MS, the disease is not fatal.
+Although there’s no cure for MS, the disease is not fatal.
 Heart disease and cancer are the leading causes of death in people with MS — the same as in the general population.
-There is no need to adopt a rigid or severely restrictive diet if you have MS. Filling your plate with delicious and low-fat, high-fiber foods provides the energy you need and offers protection against additional health problems.
+There’s no need to adopt a rigid or severely restrictive diet if you have MS. Filling your plate with delicious and low-fat, high-fiber foods provides the energy you need and offers protection against additional health problems.